ieee-vis-pdav/ieee-vis-pdav.github.io/content/posts/post-3.md

 draft: false
 ---

-Our Workshop will be a half day event @ IEEE VIS in afternoon of October 13, 2024.
+Our Workshop will be a half day event @ IEEE VIS in the morning of October 14, 2024.
 We hope to bring researchers interested in progressive data analysis and visualization together and share new developments in the research field.

 ## PDAV @ VIS 2024